SAP/spartacus-docs/_pages/home/updating-to-version-221121.7/angular-control-flow-migration-errors.md

 }
 ```

-**Option 2: Remove inner i18n attribute**

-If the child text can be part of the parent translation:
+Another option is to remove the inner i18n attribute.
+For example, the child text can be part of the parent translation, as shown in the following example:

 ```html
 <div i18n="@@parentMessage">